Florida Business Law FAQ

 General partnerships can be formed in Florida without filing any documents with the Florida Division of Corporations.
 But it is almost always advisable to register a general partnership with the Florida Division of Corporations because that is the only way for the partnership to elect limited liability status and become a limited liability partnership (LLP).
 If it does not elect limited liability status,, the partners of a Florida general partnership are personally liable for the partnership.
 It is important to note that limited partnerships are different from limited liability partnerships because limited partnerships must have at least one general partner and one limited partner.

-If you have the need for a St Petersburg Pinellas County Florida corporation, LLC, and business attorney, you may use the contact form below or call Jim Martin directly at 727-821-0904 or email him at email@example.com for a free initial consultation.
+If you have the need for a St Petersburg Pinellas County Florida probate attorney, you may use the contact form below or call Jim Martin directly at 727-821-0904 or email him at email@example.com for a free initial consultation.

 Get in TouchFill out the contact form or call (727) 821-0904 to schedule your free consultation.